LottieAnning/LIFE4136_rotation3/README.md

 <a name="histogram"></a>

-Execute the **allele_frequency_plots.R** script in R, which also requires the execution of the **poly_freq.c** script in a Unix enviornment.
+Execute the **allele_frequency_plots.R** script in R, which also requires the execution of the **poly_freq.c** script in a Unix enviornment (instructions in the R script), this was attained from Toumas Hämälä https://github.com/thamala/polySV.
 The following five plots are for the five hybrid populations which plotted as roughly half arenosa and half lyrata in the fast structure plot.
 These can be viewed seperately in the Figures/ directory at the top of the page.
 Each of the histograms were plotted with a bin size according to the sample size and were again filtered for an allele frequency >0.1.

 ![All AFSs](Figures/all_afs.png)